ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 With that command, you will be asked a series of questions.
 You can go back at many points in the process, but if you feel you have become lost, or missed steps, please feel free to start over by deleting the directory, or creating another for your testing and exploration.
-Also, when you complete the process creating your application, you will see the results online, in your {{site.data.keyword.cloud_notm}} online portal where you created your account that allows you to manage the resources you've created.
+Also, when you complete the process creating your application locally on the command line, you will be able to see the results online later, in your {{site.data.keyword.cloud_notm}} online portal where you created your account to manage the resources you've created.

 In Example 8, note the option for creating a 'Web App'&mdash;that's the one you want.
 Type '2' and press enter.

 ```

 --------------------------------------------------------------------------------
 Select an application type:
 --------------------------------------------------------------------------------